2007–08 Ole Miss Rebels men's basketball team: Non-conference slate

 On November 10, the Rebels hosted Mississippi Valley State for their season opener.
 They defeated the Delta Devils comfortably, 97–63.
 In his debut, freshman Trevor Gaskins scored seven three-pointers, one shy of the school record set by Keith Carter.
 Three days later, the Rebels hosted South Alabama.
 Despite holding a 22-point lead in the first half, the Jaguars of South Alabama nearly came back, however, Ole Miss, largely led by Eniel Polynice's 28-point performance, held them off, winning 81–78.
 Ole Miss continued with a string of dominant home victories, with a 108–70 win against Lamar on November 16, a 94–70 win against Louisiana–Monroe on November 24, and a 102–76 win against Troy on November 27.
-Following the 85–77 win against also-unbeaten New Mexico on December 1, the Rebels were off to their first 6–0 start since the 2000–01 season, who started the season 11–0.
+Following the 85–77 win against also-unbeaten New Mexico on December 1, the Rebels were off to their first 6–0 start since the 2000–01 season, which started 11–0.

 On December 8, the Rebels took to the road for the first time, traveling to the newly constructed UCF Arena in Orlando, Florida, to take on UCF.
 The Rebels held the lead the entire game, giving the Knights their first loss in their new arena.
 Ole Miss then traveled to the state capital, Jackson, on December 13 for the first time since 1989 to play Winthrop at the Mississippi Coliseum, where they defeated the Eagles by a score of 76–71 after trailing by as much as 7 in the second half.